real2two/dd-cache-proxy-v19-example/README.md

 # "dd-cache-proxy" v19 example

-This is an example of how to use [dd-cache-proxy v19](https://github.com/real2two/dd-cache-proxy).
+This is an example of how to add caching in discordeno v19 using [dd-cache-proxy v19](https://github.com/real2two/dd-cache-proxy).

 v19 PR: https://github.com/AwesomeStickz/dd-cache-proxy/pull/4